LCR-ADS-Lab/LxGrTagger-Documentation/docs/cx tags/1_Finite Clause/3_Syntactic function3.md

         -  Relative pronoun: *which*, *who*, *whom*, *whose*, *that*
         -  Relative adverb: *where*, *when*, *why*, *how*
         -  Zero relativizer: relativizer is _ommited_
     - Nominal postmodifiers are different from noun phrase complement clauses (p.
-644, see the next section on [noun phrase complement](/4_Syntactic%20function4.md)
+644, see the next section on noun phrase complement.
 2. Tag
     - `finitecls+rel` is tagged on the **main verb** of the *that*- of *wh*- relative clause (also include the relative clause with deleted relative pronoun).
 3. Examples